wyr211/Happy/README.md

 ## Next Step

-Regression anaylsis by using the time series data to find out reasons for happiness.
+Regression anaylsis by using panel data to find out the reasons for happiness.

 ## Index of Repository
 [Code of all the graphs](https://nbviewer.jupyter.org/github/wyr211/Happy/blob/master/Happiness_Overall.ipynb)<br>*World map and line chart of overall happiness level and trend, scatter plots and box plot to show relations between variables*